National Patient Group Directions and Medicines Policies

 We want all NHS services where medicines are used to know about the Medicines Governance Do Once Programme.
 We are therefore providing current information and transparency on the development and publication of national medicines governance documentation.

 PGDs will be developed in Short Life Working Groups (SLWGs) which will include Subject Matter Experts (SMEs).
 SMEs will be recognised leaders working in the clinical environment where the PGDs will be used.
 Further details on the process can be found below.
+Our PGD work plan is shared below.

 The proposal paper submitted to the RMOC, the MGDO Secretariat Terms of Reference, the Governance Structure, the MGDO PGD process, and a Position Paper written in January 2019 can all be accessed below.